Definition Of Motivation In Psychology

 • Intensity

-• Activation: In the definition of and explanation of the components of motivation in psychology, Activation is the decision to begin to do a particular kind of behaviour at any point.
+• Activation: In the definition of and explanation of the components of motivation in psychology, Activation is the decision to begin to do a particular kind of behavior at any point.

 • Persistence: This is when a person continues to put in the required effort to achieve a particular goal even when there are clear obstacles.